How to Sew a Reusable Muslin Tea Bag

 Should I Wash the Fabric Before Measuring?

-Yes!
-Since this fabric will be put inside very hot water, as well as washed regularly, you want to wash the muslin fabric first before cutting.
-This is because some fabric shrinks when exposed to hot water.
 If you measure the fabric and make the tea bags without pre-shrinking the muslin, then your tea bag could keep getting smaller as it shrinks with washing.
 You will want to pre-shrink it, then cut the dimensions you need to make your own reusable tea bags.

 How to Wash Reusable Tea Bags